MightySpaceman/metroidvania-prototype/README.md

 Then just `./program`

 ## Todo
+- [ ] Move to grid-based system (1 unit = 12 pixels).
+Map elements placed on this grid.
+Makes experience universal on all screen resolutions.
 - [ ] Fix movement system by limiting height of jumps
 - [ ] Add config file for quick settings editing
 - [x] Code refactor/use inheritance with entity class like a normal human being